 Our aim is to provide comprehensive care for functional conditions.
-For movement disorders, our surgeons are experienced in all modern surgical techniques, including focused ultrasound and asleep deep brain stimulation (DBS).
+Our surgeons are experienced in all modern surgical techniques for movement disorders, including focused ultrasound and asleep deep brain stimulation (DBS).
 We also offer next-generation DBS technology with directional and high-density electrodes.
-For epilepsy, we routinely perform innovative minimally invasive treatments like laser ablation, responsive neurostimulation, and stereo-electroencephalography, a form of minimally invasive intracranial recording.
+We routinely perform innovative minimally invasive treatments for epilepsy, like laser ablation, responsive neurostimulation, and stereo-electroencephalography, a form of minimally invasive intracranial recording.
 Trigeminal neuralgia can be treated with keyhole surgical procedures, percutaneous image-guided techniques, and radiosurgery.
 Our psychiatric surgery program offers DBS along with other neuromodulation and ablative techniques.

 William T. Couldwell, MD, PhD, FACS